Out & About Newspaper

-Out & About Newspaper is a free, monthly LGBT newspaper in Nashville, Tennessee.
+Out & About Newspaper was a free, monthly LGBT newspaper published in Nashville, Tennessee from 2002 to 2021.

 Overview

 Out & About Newspaper was started in 2002.
 The newspaper has a target audience of more than 250,000 people.
 Circulation for the newspaper is 30,000 per month.
 It is the largest LGBT publication in Tennessee.
+The newspaper ceased in 2021.

 Out & About Today

 The newspaper is produced alongside a broadcast news feature on WTVF-TV called "Out & About Today".
-"Out & About Today" is hosted by Brent Meredith, Pam Wheeler, and Chuck Long.
-The news feature focuses on news, entertainment, and business information for the gay and lesbian community of Nashville.
+"Out & About Today" was hosted by Brent Meredith, Pam Wheeler, and Chuck Long.
+The news feature focused on news, entertainment, and business information for the gay and lesbian community of Nashville.

 Theft

 In August 2012, it was revealed that a thirty-year employee of the Vanderbilt University Medical Center was caught on surveillance cameras stealing copies of the newspaper to throw them away since April of the same year.